Revised with new data April 2020.

 Of course, before the benefits of agile marketing can be yours, you’ve got to make that all important first step.
 Here are three options for starting your Agile ascent:

-(If you’re feeling really keen, you can start right away with this online course.)
+(If you’re feeling really keen, you can start right away with this free online course.)

 - Explore Agile values and principles: These form the core of any and all Agile teams, whether they’re in marketing, software, healthcare, or IT.